 Before the 2018 World Cup, many pundits considered Belgium as a dark horse for winning the entire tournament.
 The team lived up to the lofty expectations by going unbeaten in their group and defeating Japan and Brazil on their way to the semi-finals.
 This time around, old rivals France were the better team, winning the match on a header from Umtiti.
 In the third-place playoff, Belgium outlasted England 2-0, recording their best finish in the competition.

-Belgium has participated 13 times in the World Cup.
+Belgium has participated 13 times in the World Cup (FIFA World Cup qualification not included).

 |2002||Round of 16|